-5.2 Residential car parking and vehicle reduction
+5.4 Reducing residential car parking

 City Plan Policy 27 (Parking) and London Plan Policy T6 (Car parking) set out the approach to residential car parking and require the majority of developments in Westminster to be car-free, with the notable exception of disabled parking.
-Where onsite parking is delivered, London Plan Policy T6 sets out the parking standards to be followed.
-Where kerbside parking spaces are lost in order for development to meet disabled parking requirements, Policy 27 and London Plan Policy T6.1 H set out that the council will require contributions towards the opportunity costs of the space.

-Policy 27 explains that here are limited circumstances where on-site parking may be acceptable, and that in these instances the council may require a range of mitigation measures.
+Where on-site parking is delivered, London Plan Policy T6 sets out the parking standards to be followed.
+Policy 27 goes on to explain that in the limited circumstances where on-site parking may be acceptable, the council may require a range of mitigation measures.
 Clauses A and B state that:

-- A. The parking standards in the London Plan will apply to all developments.
-All new parking spaces should provide active provision for electric charging vehicles B. Where on-site parking is delivered applicants will: - 1. provide car club membership for all residents and provision of car club spaces; - 2. ensure that all outdoor and open parking areas are designed to a standard which accommodates the need for safe pedestrian and vehicle movement and creates permeable links through the site; - 3. prioritise the issue of parking spaces within development to families with young children; and - 4. let, rather than sell, parking spaces to residents of new developments on a short-term basis, with spaces allocated to individual addresses or property numbers.
+A. The parking standards in the London Plan will apply to all developments.
+All new parking spaces should provide active provision for electric charging vehicles

+- B. Where on-site parking is delivered applicants will: - 1. provide car club membership for all residents and provision of car club spaces; - 2. ensure that all outdoor and open parking areas are designed to a standard which accommodates the need for safe pedestrian and vehicle movement and creates permeable links through the site; - 3. prioritise the issue of parking spaces within development to families with young children; and - 4. let, rather than sell, parking spaces to residents of new developments on a short-term basis, with spaces allocated to individual addresses or property numbers.

-Policy 27 Clause E sets the framework for the delivery of on-street provision of electric vehicle charging points and Clause F explains how car parking should be considered within Housing Renewal Schemes.
-Clauses E and F state:
+Policy 27 Clause F explains how car parking should be considered within Housing Renewal Schemes.
+Clause F states:

-- E. For major developments, contributions will also be required for on-street provision of electric vehicle and other low emission vehicle infrastructure. - F. Where sites are redeveloped, existing parking provision must be reduced to meet the parking standards in the London Plan unless there is site specific justification to reprovide an element of the existing parking.
-On housing renewal schemes, parking provision may be retained or re-provided where it can be demonstrated that: - 1. existing occupiers with established parking spaces or permits are to return to the site once the development is completed and that the retained or re-provided parking is for those residents only; and - 2. there is evidence of adequate capacity within the relevant controlled parking zone if the re-provided parking is to be on-street; and - 3. the retained or re-provided parking is delivered as part of an overall package of measures improving legibility, including walking and cycling routes, and making improvements to the public realm.
+F. Where sites are redeveloped, existing parking provision must be reduced to meet the parking standards in the London Plan unless there is site specific justification to re-provide an element of the existing parking.
+On housing renewal schemes, parking provision may be retained or re-provided where it can be demonstrated that:

+- 1. existing occupiers with established parking spaces or permits are to return to the site once the development is completed and that the retained or re-provided parking is for those residents only; and - 2. there is evidence of adequate capacity within the relevant controlled parking zone if the reprovided parking is to be on-street; and

+3. the retained or re-provided parking is delivered as part of an overall package of measures improving legibility, including walking and cycling routes, and making improvements to the public realm.